BorowskiKamil/Adsboard/readme.md

 docker-compose -f mysql-rabbitmq-redis.yml up docker-compose -f services.yml up
 ```
 It's required to run both of commands.
-By running first one you'll run dependencies, infrastructural services like mysql, rabbitmq and redis.
+By executing first one you'll run dependencies, infrastructural services like mysql, rabbitmq and redis.
 Second command runs project's services.

-There's also possibility to run project by going to particual service's project and executing ```dotnet run``` in ```src/[PROJECT_NAME]```.
+There's also possibility to run services by going to particual service's project and executing ```dotnet run``` in ```src/[PROJECT_NAME]```.

 ### Used technologies: